▼ Menu

 Extras ▼

 The name Osglim is a generic term used by M-OV for a range of neon tubes.
-This example produces the glow on a bright back plate and is believed to be of the type used by Baird in his early televisors.
-The beehive Osglim when fitted with a half cylinder reflector was also believed to be used.
+This example produces the glow on a bright back plate and is believed to be of the type used by Baird in his early televisor.
+The beehive Osglim when fitted with a half cylinder reflector was also believed to be used by Baird.
+There is a beehive Osglim signed by John Logie Baird in the Hastings museum.

 Side view of the lamp.